A Champion of Education

 Engraved on a plaque at the USF Sessums Mall are dedication words honoring Terrell Sessums as “a champion of education.”

 Though he is slightly embarrassed to talk about the mall that honors him, he is effusive in describing his unwavering belief in the importance of education; especially his belief in the educational mission and vision of the University of South Florida.
 His actions match his words, as he and wife Neva have been staunch supporters of USF from the very beginning.

-Together with his late wife, Terrell established a scholarship award that has already benefitted multiple academically committed students within the USF Honors College, after having learned firsthand that a variety of academic doors can be opened through timely scholarships.
+Together with his late wife, Terrell established a scholarship award that has already benefitted multiple academically committed students within the Judy Genshaft Honors College at USF, after having learned firsthand that a variety of academic doors can be opened through timely scholarships.
 They also set up an academic enrichment fund as a planned gift that will continue their support long into the future.